 Now cycle through the gears again as before and then attempt to refill.
 It started spilling almost immediately therefore I assumed itís at its maximum level.
 All up I managed to fill about 4.5L of fresh fluid.

 As the new fluid had now mixed in with the old fluid, the fluid spilling out was slightly more brown than the fresh fluid however had the smell and consistency of fresh fluid.

 Now that the filling is all done, put the new filler plug in.
-Now it is probably impossible to torque it to the exact 35nM specification so I pretty much guestimated how much force I used to undo it, to tighten it back up using the same allen key and pipe.
+It is probably impossible to torque it to the exact 35nM specification due to the tight space so I pretty much guestimated how much force I used to undo it, to tighten it back up using the same 8mm allen key and pipe.

-: During this stage, the exhaust will become quite hot so be careful of accidently pressing or brushing up against the midpipes.
+: During this stage, the exhaust will become quite hot so be careful of accidentally pressing or brushing up against the midpipes.

 Step 7 - Finishing Up

-Clean up any mess you’ve made including on and around the sump pan (important), re-install the dust shield and then lower the car back down
+Clean up any mess youíve made including on and around the sump pan (important), re-install the dust shield and then lower the car back down

 Step 8 - Checking For Leaks